Autism Spectrum Disorders (ASD) Assessment Sydney

 The waiting list for a diagnostic assessment varies from time to time.
 However, based on previous experiences, we are most likely able to offer an appointment within 6 to 8 weeks from the date you contuct us.
 Call us for more information about appointments on 02 8068 8661.

 Our reports are prepared within 5 to 10 working days from the date of the assessment.
 Our reports include a summary of developmental history, behavioural observations, structured ADI-R/ADOS interpretation, specific recommendations and referrals for treatment (if deemed necessary).

 COMPETITIVE FEE STRUCTURE

-Our fee for a diagnostic assessment and report is $900.
-When the ASD assessment is combined with an intellectual ability (IQ) assessment, the fee is $1100.
-Children aged under 13 years are eligible for a Medicare rebate up to $377.20.
+Our fee for a diagnostic assessment and report is $1050.
+When the ASD assessment is combined with an intellectual ability (IQ) assessment, the fee is $1350.
+Children aged under 13 years may be eligible for a Medicare rebate.

 FULL GOVERNMENT AND MEDICARE SUPPORT

 Our assessments are supported by and part of the Helping Children with Autism initiative.
 The Helping Children with Autism initiative is a nation wide approach to involve medical and allied health professionals in the assessment, diagnosis and treatment of Autism Spectrum Disorders.
-Accordingly, both the assessment and treatment of ASDs are covered by Medicare.
+Similarly, our assessment reports are accepted for the National Disability Insurance Scheme (NDIS) support.

 The Medicare rebate for assessment is restricted to accessing eligible psychologists, speech pathologists and occupational therapists.
 These services can only be accessed with appropriate referral from a paediatrician or child psychiatrist.